 Keeping your mower deck clean is one of the most important routines you should do.
 Sure, it looks weird to clean something no one ever looks at, but there are tremendous benefits.

 But then again, why does grass buildup?
-If you wait until your grass grows too long before you mow, chances are you will get a lot of buildup in the mower deck.
+If you wait until your grass grows too long before you mow, you will likely get a lot of buildup in the mower deck.

 You will also get a lot of debris if you cut the grass too low.
 When this happens, the airflow is restricted, forcing the engine to work harder.

-Not only that but the chute will get blocked, which also forces the engine to exceed its capacity.
-As a result, the engine can get hot, and it will stall.
+Not only that but the chute will get blocked, forcing the engine to exceed its capacity.
+As a result, the engine can get hot and stall.

 Make sure you clean the mower deck at the end of every month.
 Sure, manufacturers will tell you to do it twice a year, but the cleaner, the better.